 While most good encoding houses will work hard to get your source up to spec.
 But this is a slow process.
 To save time, money and headaches, meet with your editor and make sure that your output file conforms 100% to the platform’s specs.

-Then assuming you get your movie in the marketplace, the next step is figuring out how to see your movie.
+Then assuming you get your movie in the marketplace, the next step is figuring out how to sell your movie.